-If you have a restricted diet - for example if you are vegetarian or vegan - you may not be getting essential vitamins and minerals and may need to take a vitamin supplement (see below).
+If you have a restricted diet - for example if you are vegetarian or vegan - you may not be getting essential vitamins and minerals and may need to take vitamin supplements (see below).

-In the UK, about 10-15 minutes of exposure on the hands and face, a few times a week, during the spring and summer is enough.
+In the UK, about 10-15 minutes of exposure on the hands and face when the sun is at its strongest (between 11am and 3pm) a few times a week during the spring and summer is enough for most people.

 Babies and young children have very sensitive skin that burns easily so they need to use stronger sunscreen and keep covered up when out in the sun.